cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 $ npm run serve
 ```

 Navigate to [localhost:8080](http://localhost:8080/).
 On the client-side, no wallets have been created or imported yet.
 Load Alice's wallet in the GUI to have some tokens.
 You will need to use the mnemonic for Alice, which you can find in the output of the `ignite chain serve` command.
-If you do not see the mnemonic, that is because it showed it to you the first time you ran the command and you did not copy it.
+If you do not see the mnemonic, it is because the mnemonic was shown to you the first time you ran the command and you did not copy it.
 So reset with `ignite chain serve --reset-once`.
 Copy and paste it to _import a wallet_.

 Now you should see the balance of Alice's account and can act on her behalf.